mattrose/thoughts/README.md

 # *thoughts*

-"put your thoughts on the internet"
+### "put your thoughts on the internet"
+You can see it in action at thoughts.maren.hup.is

 Install from any reasonable location with `./install.sh`